 CARS.COM — All cars have an accessory belt that drives features such as the alternator and air-conditioning compressor, and perhaps the water and power steering pumps.
 This belt is usually mounted externally so you can see it on the front end of the engine (the engine is mounted transversely on most front-wheel-drive cars), and it usually is a serpentine belt that slithers around various pulleys.
 It needs to be replaced when it shows wear, such as cracks, fraying or stretching.

-Some engines also have a timing belt that is hidden from view but connects the crankshaft on the bottom of the engine to the cylinder head on the top; it controls when valves open and close.
+Some car engines also have a timing belt that is hidden from view but connects the crankshaft on the bottom of the engine to the cylinder head on the top; it controls when valves open and close.
 Many engines have a timing chain instead of a belt.
-A key difference is a timing chain is usually considered a lifetime part that doesn't require periodic replacement.
-A timing belt does require replacement, though the manufacturer's maintenance schedule may not call for that until as much as 150,000 miles, as on some current Ford engines.
+A key difference is that a timing chain is usually considered a lifetime part that doesn't require periodic replacement.
+A timing belt does require replacement, though the manufacturer's maintenance schedule may not call for that until as much as 150,000 miles, as with some current Ford engines.

 With some engines, the timing belt also drives the water pump, so repair shops may recommend that the water pump be replaced at the same time as the belt.
 That makes sense because if the water pump breaks a few months after the timing belt is replaced, a mechanic is going to have to go back in there, disassemble everything, replace the coolant and charge you at least a few more hours of labor — again.

 In both cases, these serpentine and timing belts can and do fail prematurely.
 The key is to not wait too long to replace either belt because you could wind up stranded and at least be inconvenienced, if not forced, to shell out more money.